-- 1. Seat backs are to be secure and sturdy (employee is to hit backs with closed fist) - 2.
+- 1. Seat backs are to be secure and sturdy (employee is to hit backs with a closed fist) - 2.
 All material on seats are to be free of holes, tears, or defects - 3.
-Seat bottoms are to be secure to the frame (lift up on seat to ensure it is secure) - 4.
-All restraints are to be checked to ensure that they are secure and are in good working order with no cuts or fraying on belts or material - 5.
+Seat bottoms are to be secure to the frame (lift on the seat to ensure it is secure) - 4.
+All restraints are to be checked to ensure that they are secure and in good working order with no cuts or fraying on belts or material - 5.
 Seats are to be cleaned and ready for use

-Pick Up/Drop Off Procedures and Bus Empty Procedures:
+Pick-Up/Drop-Off Procedures and Bus Empty Procedures: